-Made of silk woven on cotton, they have a unique, intricate and detailed patterns.
-It’s bold deep red color which black, white and orange accent give it a very chic look.
+Made of silk woven on cotton, they have unique, intricate, and detailed patterns.
+Its bold deep red color which has black, white, and orange accent gives it a very chic look.

 No masks are exactly alike because they are individually handwoven.

-The geometric pattern “nangong khorlo” is a traditionnal bhutanese symbol often found on the national attires, it represents the wild flowers of Bhutan.
+The geometric pattern “nangong khorlo” is a traditional Bhutanese symbol often found on the national attires, it represents the wildflowers of Bhutan.

-Breathable, soft and lightweight, this facemark is comfortable to wear.
-The mask is face form fitting, made to come up just over the nose and slightly under the chin, with a double layer of cotton fabric.
+Breathable, soft, and lightweight, this facemask is comfortable to wear.
+The mask is face form-fitting, made to come up just over the nose and slightly under the chin, with a double layer of cotton fabric.
 You will love to wear them!

 Cotton and silk from Bhutan

-Hand wash or wash in delicate cycle with neutral soap, then hang or lay flat to dry.
-Iron, steam or dry with low heat.
+Hand wash or wash in a delicate cycle with neutral soap, then hang or lay flat to dry.
+Iron, steam, or dry with low heat.
 Do NOT bleach.

 About the producer:

-Kelzang handicraft produce exquisite Bhutanese textiles & crafts since 1995.
+Kelzang handicrafts produce exquisite Bhutanese textiles & crafts since 1995.